 </body>

-That's it!
+</html>That's it!
 You have successfully created a simple portfolio page using HTML and Tailwind CSS.
 Feel free to customize the styles, add more content, and link the navigation items to the appropriate pages in your project.

 And so, we reach the conclusion of 2nd chapter of our tutorial series, "Learn Tailwind CSS with Examples."
-Throughout this chapter on basic usage and utility classes of Tailwind CSS, we have learned the fundamental of Tailwind and created a simple web page.
+Throughout this chapter on basic usage and utility classes of Tailwind CSS, we have learned the fundamentals of Tailwind and created a simple web page.

 We started by learning how to use utility classes, which are shortcuts that make styling easier.
 They help us with things like spacing, typography, and making our designs responsive on different devices, then we created a card with an image, to see how these utility classes work together.

-Finally, we started building a simple portfolio web page, using what we learned in this tutorial.
+Finally, we started building a simple portfolio web page using what we learned in this tutorial.
 This will help us practice and apply our new skills.

 Remember to keep practising and experimenting with Tailwind CSS.
 The more you work with it, the better you'll become.
 We hope you enjoyed this tutorial series and wish you lots of success in your web development journey.